Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jjOM5IpsAiw.md

 ### Transcript

-> i thought cooperstain studios released valheim no uh coffee saying publishing released valentine it it is it is confusing though i won't like publicly shame anyone for coming for confusing like the different companies within coffee stain a coffee saying group uh but we're working on satisfactory so we're not doing anything related to yeah to uh vol volhem volhem i think yes yeah yeah iron gator the ones developing that game yes iron gate yes
+> i thought cooperstain studios released valheim no, coffee saying publishing released valentine it it is it is confusing though i won't like publicly shame anyone for coming for confusing like the different companies within coffee stain a coffee saying group, but we're working on satisfactory so we're not doing anything related to yeah to, vol volhem volhem i think yes yeah yeah iron gator the ones developing that game yes iron gate yes
 >
 > [Laughter]
 >